ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 Here's what we will do:

 * We will set our cat flying to the right by defining its speed and direction in the Creation event;
-* We will add a Pointer event that, when executed, will accelerate the cat so that it can fly up.
+* We will add an action event that, when executed, will accelerate the cat so that it can fly up.

 Click on the "Add an event" button, then find the Creation event and select it.
 In the Creation event that now appears on the left, click it to bring up its code block on the right side, then put this code: